 Watching a TED talk recently, an analysis of of symbols in passwords revealed that the large majority of us choose the same symbol over and over again.
 The requirement to include a symbol in a password is meant to increase the strength and security of a users password.
 But if you’re pretty sure that someone will… Continue reading Symbols in passwords – we all use the same ones without realising

-I’ve written a few times about secret questions, and there are a few good examples out there that do it well, but many more that do it poorly.
-The problem with secret questions is that in general, they all ask you the same question.
-Once someone has the answer, they could potentially break into your account… Continue reading Password retrieval security questions
+I’ve written a few times about secret questions, and there are a few good examples out there that do it well, but many more do it poorly.
+The problem with secret questions is that they all generally ask you the same question.
+Once someone has the answer, they could potentially break into your account on… Continue reading The trouble with most password retrieval security questions

 Website login security – memorable image